-Now that your home is protected you can think about getting by.
-An essential need is water and investing in a full rainwater harvesting system will set you back £3,000 is worth every penny should your water mains switch off.
+Now that your home is protected, you can think about getting by.
+An essential need is water, and investing in a full rainwater harvesting system will set you back £3,000, which is worth every penny should your water mains switch off.

 Polytunnel – £484

 You’ve sorted water, now what about food?
 You could invest in a greenhouse for thousands of pounds, but a simple polytunnel will increase the success of any vegetables you plant and can be easily erected in your garden.

 In the worst-case scenario of the power grid going down, you may need an alternative energy source.
 Solar panels are your best bet, and an advanced system is worth the £8,000 investment to keep your home running.